ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 #### New time picker component

 One of the most popular feature requests, with more than 1.3k 👍 on GitHub, has been a time picker component for Angular Material.
-We didn’t immediately implement it because there was no strict spec for it, but given the demand we created a design which aligns with your requirements and accessibility standards and shipped it in v19!
+We didn't immediately implement it because there was no strict spec for it, but given the demand we created a design which aligns with your requirements and accessibility standards and shipped it in v19!

 ![A UI showing the user changing the time selection in a time picker component.](https://cdn-images-1.medium.com/max/1024/0*D38KOwxVIOhb8z8g)Basic use of the time picker component

 You can use it in your Angular apps today!
 Find more in the [documentation](https://material.angular.io/components/timepicker/overview).

-### And there’s more!
+### And there's more

 Together with the major improvements we shipped across our main themes: performance, reactivity, developer experience, and standalone, we also have a slew of quality of life improvements that make it even more enjoyable to build Angular apps!